-7. Summary of Key Actions
+6. Summary of Key Actions

 - 1. Continue to progress and explore options to build more homes both market and affordable on land in Council ownership, whilst minimising impact on existing communities. - 2.
-Continue to progress the delivery of key sites such as Kensal Canalside and Earl's Court Opportunity Areas and other key sites. - 3.
+Continue to progress the delivery of our Opportunity Area sites Kensal Canalside and Earl's Court Opportunity Areas and other large sites. - 3.
 Progress the preparation and delivery of the NLPR to promote and facilitate the delivery of new homes. - 4.
 Promote intensification and mixed-use development in the Borough's Employment Zones through the NLPR. - 5.
 Continue to work with Neighbourhood Forums and local landowners to deliver housing sites allocated in adopted Neighbourhood Plans - 6.
-Continue to improve communication with residents and communities, agents and developers to ensure effective identification of issues preventing permissions being translated into people's homes through adopted SCI process. - 7.
-Further Review of Planning Conditions to accelerate planning permissions being granted and speed up the delivery of new housing.
+Continue to improve communication with residents and communities, agents and developers to ensure effective identification of issues preventing permissions being translated into people's homes through adopted SCI process.